La Baby Sister

-La baby sister is a telenovela Colombian made by Teleset for the Canal Caracol in the year 2000.
-Its protagonists were Paola Rey and Víctor Mallarino and as antagonists Marcela Gallego and Manuela González.
+La baby sister is a Colombian telenovela made by Teleset for the Canal Caracol in the year 2000.
+Its protagonists were played by Paola Rey and Víctor Mallarino and its antagonists by Marcela Gallego and Manuela González.

 The recordings of the telenovela began on June 12, 2000 and ended on January 26, 2001, and it premiered on September 25, 2000.

 Plot summary

 Daniel Luna and his wife Martha Parejo (played by Marcela Gallego) are a successful and semi-famous couple living among Bogota's upper crust society.
 They work in the same office, where Martha is a celebrity marriage counselor/television personality (much like Dr. Phil in America), and Daniel is a lawyer and professor specializing in divorce law.
 In the opening episode, Martha is about to release her newest book, which is an exaltation of her ostensibly perfect marriage.
 Martha's reputation as a counselor is built on honest and straightforward communication between couples.
 In one chapter of her book— a chapter highlighted by the book's publisher— Martha states that Daniel was often sexually inadequate, but that they have managed to overcome his inadequacies and build a successful marriage based on trust and honesty.
 However, both trust and honesty crumble for the celebrity couple when Daniel, who has not yet read Martha's newest book, discovers that the entire nation of Colombia believes he is sexually inadequate, which (the directors of the novela imply through various sex scenes) is not true.

 Martha's book release has a pernicious effect on their marriage, which begins to crumble after Martha finds out that Daniel had a brief sexual encounter with one of his students, Veronica Davila (played by Manuela Gonzalez), who is infatuated with Daniel and who, as the viewers gradually find out, is insane.